 The year is usually split in 2 with January through June having low rates with few major showers while July through December have high rates with many major showers.
-March marks the lowest rates of the year.
+Meteor activity is near its annual minimum this month.

 Sporadic meteors are not part of any known meteor shower.
 They represent the background flux of meteors.
 Except for the few days per year when a major shower is active, most meteors that are observed are Sporadics.
 This is especially true for meteors observed during the evening.
-During January mornings, 10 or so Sporadic meteors can be observed per hour from a dark moonless sky.
+During April mornings, 5 or so Sporadic meteors can be observed per hour from a dark moonless sky.
 The rate is near an annual minimum this month.

 Major Meteor Showers